 Eating lower on the food chain is a great way to minimize your personal environmental impact.
 Fortunately, incorporating more earth-friendly fare into your menu does not require slimy tofu or weird vegetables.
 Long gone are the days of rice cakes and baby carrots.
-Eating a vegan meal now and then is a great way to live a little greener.
+Eating a vegan meal now and then is a great way to live a little greener, even if you can't quite commit to a meat-free lifestyle.
 Is your girlfriend a vegetarian and you find yourself sneaking off to scarf a beef burrito?
 This post is for you.
-Here are 20 vegan meals that don’t suck – even if you’re an omnivore.
+Here are 20 vegan meals that don't suck – even if you're an omnivore.

 1. Sloppy Janes

 Even Adam Sandler would like this one.
 The great thing about this recipe is that it's really easy to make.
 Actually there are two great things: it uses tempeh, which is an extra-chewy type of tofu that is perfect if you're a meat eater.
 Tempeh holds sauces really well – in fact it's similar to chicken nuggets in terms of consistency.
 If you are new to tempeh, you'll find that the taste is really nutty and satisfying.
 One thing that a lot of vegan meals miss is that all-important rich mouthfeel – the Japanese call this fatty, meaty taste umami, or the fifth taste.
 For an equally drool-worthy Sloppy Jane made out of texturized vegetable protein (TVP), visit hellyeahitsvegan (pictured).

 2. "Chicken" and Sundried Tomato Sandwiches with Fresh Pesto Basil